sujanadepu/walmart_sales-t1/README.md

 FROM walmart
 GROUP BY payment_method
 ```
--- Project Question #2
--- Identify the highest-rated category in each branch, displaying the branch, category
+Q.2 Identify the highest-rated category in each branch, displaying the branch, category
 -- AVG RATING
 ```sq
 SELECT *